 Because parrots can mimic words, you’d be forgiven for thinking they have vocal cords.
 It may surprise you to know that even though parrots sing, make calls, and say words, they don’t have vocal cords.

 Most birds have a syrinx, but scientists don’t know why they stopped using the larynx to produce sound.
-Seeing as parrots don’t have vocal cords, they can’t strain their voices.
+Seeing as parrots don’t have vocal cords, they can’t strain or lose their voices in the same way that humans can.

 What Is the Function of the Syrinx in Birds?